-Backing up and restoring email in the Thunderbird client
+Backing Up and Restoring Email in Thunderbird

 Guide to Importing and Exporting Mail in Thunderbird